Note:

 Click here to learn more...

-who race more than one weekend per season must also join Far West Masters, which provides benefits such as a permanently assigned stretch bib, a subscription to our regularly-published newsletter, and eligibility for season awards, along with access to special member offers and members-only features on this web site.
+who race more than one event per season must also join Far West Masters, which provides benefits such as a permanently assigned stretch bib,

-Granite Chief Far West Masters Ski Racing Series.
+Far West Masters Ski Racing Series.

 membership in the Far West Masters is

-optional (but encouraged!) required if you race more than one weekend.
+required if you race more than one weekend.

 Details are provided in the following sections.